R-Ross414/compiler-construction-2020/Answers/test-2/test-2-answers.md

     PDefs [DFun Type_int (Id "f") [] [SInit Type_int (Id "x") (EInt 1),SReturn (EPlus (ETimes (EIncr (EId (Id "x"))) (EPIncr (EId (Id "x")))) (EIncr (EId (Id "x"))))]]

 Then draw this in 2-dimensional form, see [ast.jpeg](ast.jpeg).

+**Exercise:** Make sure that you understand how to obtain the AST from the CST.

 ## Q4